NOOTROPICS FOR FIBROMYALGIA

 As a former attendee of CFS support groups and a frequent visitor of Fibromyalgia-related forums, I can tell you that Lyrica was only effective for one out of every five people I talked to.
 I, myself, was prescribed this powerful—and, I would add, dangerous—drug for my Fibromyalgia and I can tell you that it had a dire outcome that was not included in any list of its known side effects.
 After only taking one dose of Lyrica, I woke my family with violent night terrors.
 When they attempted to wrest me from these night terrors, I lashed out, thrashing around and kicking a hole in the wall.
 They described my physical movement as being like that of a grand mol seizure.

 I tried taking Lyrica on and off for over a month, but every time I swallowed a dose, the same problem would occur.
 My doctor kindly swapped Lyrica out in favor of Savella, a similar drug.
-This one is notorious for causing and that’s just what it did to me except this retention came with a bonus, what one might call a double-whammy.
+This one is notorious for causing urinary retention and that’s just what it did to me except this retention came with a bonus, what one might call a double-whammy.
 Not four hours after taking Savella, I couldn’t urinate despite my bladder feeling like someone was inflating it.

 The pain perpetuated into the late afternoon, at which point I attempted to force myself to pee.
 As urine finally began to flow in the dullest stream possible, I pooped my pants.
 Sorry, but there’s no other way to say it.
 To use clinical terms would only do a service to a drug that did nothing but cause me, the patient, a gross disservice.
 And then there was Cymbalta…yawn…